appsaeed/nodejs-course-streaming/README.md

 ├── │   ├── auth.js - user authentication middleware
 ├── │   ├── errors.js - all errors handler middleware
 ├── │   ├── api.js or token.js - api authentication
-├── │   └── unauth.js - login, register page so login user will redirect to home page
+├── │   └── unauth.js - login, register, will redirect to home page
 ├── |
 ├── ├── model/ --- models uses for sql queries
 ├── │   ├── Model.js - parent class to help sql queries for of the models